JiaRuiming-1/AI-Trading/P4_Factor_Rearch/README.md

 4. Construct factor and estimate performance of factor by alphens package
 5. Appendix some math concept about how to calculate portfolio variance

-After master abvoe knowledge, we consturct some factors by academic paper(net address display below) and construct our portfolio.
+After master abvoe knowledge, we consturct some factors by academic paper(net address display below) and make up our portfolio.
-We will estimate this portfolio variace by PCA and use convex optimization method to get portfolio weights.
+We will estimate this portfolio variace by PCA
 We will estimate alpha factor return by alphalens and analysis the performance of these factors.
+We can combine some factors and use convex optimization method to get portfolio weights.
+So far, we don't eager to backtest this portfolio and got final return.
+After we learn more about ML method to combine factors we will involve to backtest.

 ## Get Date
   We load data from [Tushare](https://tushare.pro/) platform, which is a quant trading data supplier and most of data can be use for free.